stephenra/bbrt/README.md

-BBRT iteratively (1) translates each seed molecule into candidates, (2) scores the candidates by a target property, (3) keeps the best per seed, and (4) feeds those back in as the next iteration's seeds.
+BBRT iteratively (1) translates each seed molecule into candidates, (2) scores the candidates by a target property, (3) keeps the best per seed, and (4) feeds those back in as the next iteration's seed molecules.

 ## Installation